MicrosoftDocs/powerbi-docs/powerbi-docs/admin/organizational-visuals.md

     ![A screenshot showing the organizational visuals menu in the Power BI admin settings.
 The add visual option is expanded, and the from app source option is selected.](media/organizational-visuals/add-visual-from-appsource.png)

 2. In the **Power BI visuals** window, find the AppSource visual you want to add, and select **Add**.
-After it is uploaded, the visual will display in the organizational visuals list.
+After it's uploaded, the visual will display in the organizational visuals list.

 ### Add a visual to the visualization pane